 - Repaired water damage from a toilet leak

-- Installed new tile floor after removing old vinyl floor and subfloor and prepping the area
+- Removed the old vinyl floor and subfloor

-- Installed a new laminate countertop after removing old countertop
+- Installed a new laminate countertop after removing the old countertop

-- Installed new sink, faucet, fixtures and backsplash
+- Installed a new sink, faucet, fixtures and backsplash

-Installing a new toilet, adding a sink, or adding a cast-iron bathtub or a walk-in shower will incur plumbing costs.
+Another major expense for new bathroom renovations is plumbing.
+Installing a new toilet, sink, bathtub or walk-in shower will incur plumbing costs on top of your material and labor costs.
 Plumbers with the necessary know-how or trained general contractors must install new pipes, valves and the appropriate drainage systems.

 - 250 work hours

-- Built spa bathroom out of a plain, carpeted 12x10 room
+- Built a spa bathroom out of a plain, carpeted 12x10 room

-- Leveled floor, which was uneven by 1.5 inches
+- Leveled the floor, which was uneven by 1.5 inches

-- Built jacuzzi tub frame with marble surround
+- Built a jacuzzi tub frame with marble surround

 - Ran new plumbing for the jacuzzi soaking tub